The Benefits of Working in Diverse Teams

 Another extremely essential benefit of working in diverse teams that organisations work to attain is improved problem solving and decision making.
 The Harvard Business Review wrote about a study that found people who work in non-diverse teams are inferior to solving problems against individuals who work in widely diverse teams.
 This means having diverse teams creates a strong competitive advantage that many organisations wish to achieve to effectively drive operational success.

-With the efforts and collaboration of a diverse team, team members are able to come up with highly thought-out problem solutions and decisions to ensure the best outcomes may be achieved as efficiently as possible.
+With the efforts and collaboration of an inclusive team, team members are able to come up with highly thought-out problem solutions and decisions to ensure the best outcomes may be achieved as efficiently as possible.
 Moreover, when diverse teams collaborate in extremely well it can be found that they will outperform individual decision makers a large majority of the time.

 Strengthens Employee Retention